Dry fit of BOOSTAR-ONE / GIGA III stack.

 On February 3rd we had a nice day of testing with blue skies, little wind and 6° Celsius.
 Two motors were to be tested both with the goal of having high thrust and short burns so they could be used as a booster for the forthcoming 2 stage rocket.
-First motor was a full length PML
+The first motor made by LD

 Since my rocket activities in the summer are low – I get distracted due to the other fun stuff – it turns out I do a lot of the APCP mixing in the winter My workshop for mixing doesn’t have permanent heating, is poorly isolated anyway and temperatures regularly drop to 5-10°C. At these temperature the HTPB and thus the propellant